Our Commitment to Equity and Antiracism

 We partner with educators in schools and districts who are committed in word and deed to high-quality education and equitable excellent outcomes for all students.
 By aligning on a shared vision focused on three dimensions of student achievement—mastery of knowledge and skills, character, and high-quality student work—we honor students’ full humanity.

 We embrace a vision of education as a powerful engine for disrupting structural racism, and fulfilling our nation’s promise of equal opportunity for all.
-Educational equity means that all children experience:
+Educational equity means that all children experience these pillars of educational equity:

-- Instruction that challenges, engages, and empowers learners
+- Instruction and assessment that challenge, engage, and empower learners

 - Access to standards-based, content-rich, culturally affirming curriculum